Nino-cunei/uruk/docs/transcription.md

 Note that a variant of a numeral is written within the brackets.

-We collect the variant in the feature *variant=letter*.
+We collect the variant in the feature *variant=letter* or *variantOuter=letter*.
+If the variant is directly on a sign, we use *variant*, if it is on a complex quad, we use *variantOuter*.

 If there are more, we collect the values in a comma separated list.